The End? Can’t keep silent

 • where is this all leading? (destiny)

 Measure_temple_EzekielA living temple.
 “After this” John was sent to “measure the temple, the altar and those who worship there” (11:1).
 By the time of John’s writing, the temple in Jerusalem had been destroyed for more than 20 years – so the temple refers to the church (1 Corinthians 3:16; 6:19; 1 Peter 2:5 etc.).
-This “man measuring the temple with a rod” is a clear allusion to Zechariah’s vision (Zechariah 2:1 – 5).
-Here in John’s vision there are no measurements given; what matters is that measures are taken.
+This “man measuring the temple with a rod” clearly alludes to Zechariah’s vision (Zechariah 2:1 – 5).
+Here, in John’s vision, no measurements are given; what matters is that measures are taken.
 The temple, altar and worshipers are “measured” or counted because they matter to God.
 The promise of peace and protection in Zechariah 2:5 is the intended message to John’s readers: “I will be to her a wall of fire all around, declares the Lord, and I will be the glory in her midst.”
-God has measured his people, and not a single one will be lost (compare chapter 7 where God’s servants are “sealed” for protection).
+God has measured his people, and not a single one will be lost (compare chapter 7, where God’s servants are “sealed” for protection).

 number_42